The Top Ten Rendering Patterns in Modern Web Development

 }

-In the above demo, the interactive component of our code, the Btn component, located at the bottom of the page, will only be hydrated with interactivity when it comes into the viewport.
+component, located at the bottom of the page, will only be hydrated with interactivity when it comes into the viewport.

-Island Architecture (with Astro)
+Island Architecture (with Astro

 Island architecture is a promising UI rendering pattern championed by the developers of the Astro framework.
 The web app is divided into minor independent components called islands on the server.
 Each island is responsible for rendering a specific part of the application UI, and they can be rendered independently of each other.
 After being split into islands on the server, these multiple island bundles are shipped to the browser, where the framework then uses an extremely powerful form of partial hydration which has javascript taking over only components with interactive parts and enabling their interactivity while the rest of the applications non-interactive components remain as static.
 The most common use case is in building content-rich websites.
 Astro is a good choice for building websites that focus on content, such as blogs, portfolios, and documentation sites.
 Astro’s island architecture pattern can help improve the performance of these websites, especially for users with slow internet connections.